cekit/cekit/docs/configuration.rst

 ``addhelp``
 ^^^^^^^^^^^^^
-This option instructs Cekit to install the generated `help.md` file into the generate image sources.
+This option instructs CEKit to install the generated `help.md` file into the generate image sources.
 The file is inserted at the root path (`/`).
 The default value is False.

 **Example**: To enable this flag add following lines into your ``~/.cekit/config`` file: